Fosper/datamatch/README.md

 // Returns: true
 ```

-Field 'login' must have minimum length 4, AND contain one of values 'john' /' alex'.
+Field 'login' must have minimum length 4, AND contain one of values 'john' / 'alex'.

 [back to top](#table-of-contents)